darinz/Math/calculus/README.md

 ## Contributing

 Feel free to contribute improvements, additional examples, or corrections to this guide.
+Both markdown and notebook formats are welcome!